jayprophit/cs50-Python/Python Documentation.md

 is an escape character, also means new line

 Side Effects
-when a function is exicuterd.
+when a function is executed.
 The program gives back an action from the commands given. it can be:-